ethereum/EIPs/EIPS/eip-vnft.md

         @param units     The units of tokenId being transferred
         @param data      Additional data with no specified format
         @return           `bytes4(keccak256("onVNFTReceived(address,address,uint256,uint256,bytes)"))`
+	Note: the ERC-165 identifier for this interface is 0xb382cdcd.
  */
 interface IVNFTReceiver {
     function onVNFTReceived(address operator, address from, uint256 tokenId,